 10 Things You Need To Know

 Don’t take your dog’s nutrition lightly.
-A complete and balanced diet helps ensure your dog a long and healthy life, while a nutritionally deficient diet spells serious trouble!
+A good diet helps ensure your dog a long and healthy life, while a nutritionally deficient diet spells serious trouble!
 If you are thinking of switching your furkid to a raw diet, here are 10 things you will first need to know:

 1. There are two types of raw diet